pingcap/docs/explain-walkthrough.md

 >
 > The progress of DDL jobs can be monitored with the command [`ADMIN SHOW DDL JOBS`](/sql-statements/sql-statement-admin.md).
 The defaults in TiDB are carefully chosen so that adding an index does not impact production workloads too much.
 For testing environments, consider increasing [`tidb_ddl_reorg_batch_size`](/system-variables.md#tidb_ddl_reorg_batch_size) and [`tidb_ddl_reorg_worker_cnt`](/system-variables.md#tidb_ddl_reorg_worker_cnt).
 On a reference system, a batch size of 10240 and worker count of 32 achieved a 10x improvement over the defaults.

-With the index added we can then repeat the query in `EXPLAIN`.
-In the following output, we can see that a new execution plan is chosen, and the `TableFullScan` and `Selection` operators have been eliminated:
+After adding an index, you can then repeat the query in `EXPLAIN`.
+In the following output, you can see that a new execution plan is chosen, and the `TableFullScan` and `Selection` operators have been eliminated:

 {{< copyable "sql" >}}